CARING FOR OUR DOGS

 It's no secret that well socialized dogs are happy, well balanced dogs!

-Because our kennel is small, we are able to safely free run our dogs regularly so they can socialize with, and learn from each other.
+Because our kennel is small, we are able to safely free run our dogs daily so they can socialize with, and learn from each other.
 Young dogs can learn from the older ones and timid dogs get the chance to build confidence.
 Like people, every dog has a different personality and needs to learn how to get along with others.
-Allowing the dogs to socialize ensures that there is no fighting amongst the group and allows the dogs to exercise both their bodies, and their minds.
+Allowing the dogs to socialize within the different areas of the kennel ensures that there is no fighting amongst the group and allows the dogs to exercise both their bodies, and their minds.

 Guests will often be surprised when we loose drop the dogs at the trailhead.
 It's because of socialization and trust that we are able to do this.
 And when the trip is over and we head back to the kennel, we simply let the dogs out of their boxes in the trailer a few at a time and they race down the lane back into the kennel, leaping and playing like kids at recess while we run around wrangling them to their houses.
 Fun for us, and them!.